Computing at Hever

 The school has a strict Internet Protocol so that pupils are able to use the Internet safely.
 The Kent Learning Zone enables our children to access the Internet via a secure server.
 Internet Safety is taught discretely, as well as woven through all computing learning.

-networking is hugely popular.
+Social networking is hugely popular.
 Many young people are sophisticated in the way they use social media apps and websites, tailoring their communication for different audiences, and accessing them from a range of devices including smartphones, tablets, and games consoles.
 But social media, like all forms of public communication, comes with some risks.
 Not all of these risks turn into actual problems; and if children never face any risks, they never learn how to deal with them.
-By helping your child understand what
+By helping your child understand what the risks are, you can play a big part in preventing them from turning into problems.
+Please read our ‘How to stay safe on the internet’ guide.
+We hope you find it useful and enjoy playing the games attached, whilst learning about this important issue.

 https://hourofcode.com/uk/learn (This has a range of exciting coding games.
 Some may require Adobe Flashplayer.)